 Why Transcendental Meditation?

 Each session builds up your understanding and confidence to use the technique.
-You will learn how to recognize correct practice, how to begin and end the meditation, when best to meditate when you can do extra meditations, and how to deal with noise or disturbances.
+You will learn how to enjoy and recognize correct effortless practice and comfortably fit it into your day.

 A large body of research on this method has demonstrated that the TM technique when used as a regular daily practice:

-- Produces a more profound rest than just sitting with your eyes closed, called “restful alertness”
+- Produces a more profound rest, called “restful alertness,” than just sitting with your eyes closed

 - Increases perception, memory and the ability to learn